 We currently match data from the following systems:

-We also share some or all of this data with external bodies such as the Cabinet Office, HMRC and DWP so they may undertake data matching exercises on a national scale.
+We also share some or all of this data with external bodies such as the Cabinet Office, HM Revenues and Customs (HMRC) and Department for Work and Pensions (DWP) so they may undertake data matching exercises on a national scale.

 All use of data is in compliance with the General Data Protection Regulation (GDPR).